hewison-chris/agora-cl-docs/website/docs/wallet/exiting-a-validator.md

  2. Select the account(s) that should be exited.
 This step can be skipped by specifying the account(s) via the `--public-keys` flag when issuing the `voluntary-exit` command.
  3. Confirm your understanding of the consequences of exiting your validator by typing `Exit my validator` when prompted.

 After providing confirmation, your validator node will initiate the voluntary exit by broadcasting your request through your Agora node.
 By default, your validator node will try to access a Agora node running on `127.0.0.1:4000`.
-Learn how to update this and other settings via the `--help` flag (for example: `./agora-cl.sh validator accounts voluntary-exit --help`).
+Learn how to update this and other settings via the `--help` flag.
 Alternatively, visit our [Parameters documentation](../agora-cl-usage/parameters.md).

 :::caution

 Although validator nodes can voluntarily exit, you won't be able to withdraw your staked funds or re-enroll your validator until withdrawal functionality is implemented, which will likely happen soon after The Merge.
-Visit the [Ethereum Validator FAQ](https://agora-staking.bosagora.org/en/faq) to learn more.
+Visit the [Agora Validator FAQ](https://agora-staking.bosagora.org/en/faq) to learn more.

 :::